Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 ## Mangrove Core URI Schemes

 Value corresponding to the `uri` key MUST be of Major type 3 (a text string) and comply with one of Core URI Schemes:
-- `http`/`https` for this scheme the `uri`:
+- `http`/`https`: for this scheme, the `uri`:
     - Refers to a Website that is to be reviewed.
     - MUST comply with [URL specification](https://url.spec.whatwg.org/) and is no longer than 100 letters.
-- `geo` for this scheme the `uri`:
+- `geo`: for this scheme, the `uri`:
     - Refers to a business location or physical point of interest being reviewed.
     - MUST comply with [URI for Geographic Locations specification](https://tools.ietf.org/html/rfc5870) with addition of a URI fragment.
     - Fragment for this URI (content following `#`) MUST be a commonly used name of the selected place.
-- `urn:LEI` for this scheme the `uri`:
+- `urn:LEI`: for this scheme, the `uri`:
     -  Has to be equal to one of registered legal entity identifiers in [GLEIF database](https://www.gleif.org/en/).
     -  Scheme MUST be followed by a valid LEI according to [ISO 17442](https://www.gleif.org/en/about-lei/iso-17442-the-lei-code-structure).
     -  GLEIF data is open and accessible for [download](https://www.gleif.org/en/lei-data/gleif-golden-copy/download-the-golden-copy#/) or access via [API](https://documenter.getpostman.com/view/7679680/SVYrrxuU?version=latest).
-- `urn:MaReSi` for this scheme the `uri`:
+- `urn:MaReSi`: for this scheme, the `uri`:
     - Refers to another Mangrove Review that is to be reviewed, indicating its helpfulness or accuracy.
-    - Scheme SHOULD be followed by `signature` field of one of Mangrove Reviews in the current database.
+    - Scheme SHOULD be followed by `signature` field of the Review that is to be reviewed (one of Mangrove Reviews in the current database).

-## Mangrove Core Metadata Field Standards (MaCoMes) - to be finalized
+## Mangrove Core Metadata Field Standards (MaCoMes)

-These fields are meant to represent additional data about the reviewer, circumstances of leaving the review or any other data which may be useful for review readers and analysis algorithms.
+These fields are meant to represent additional data about the reviewer, circumstances of leaving the review or any other data which may be useful for review Users and analysis algorithms.
+Mangrove Review MAY include any of the fields.

-The key `metadata` contains a map of key/value pairs, where each key SHOULD be equal to one following keys and have value as described:
+The key `metadata` contains a map of key/value pairs, where each key SHOULD be equal to one of following keys and have value as described:
 - `originURI` MUST be a correct URI corresponding to the resource the review originates from: website or app.
 - `accountName` MUST be a name of account used for this review of length less than 20.
 - `displayName` MUST be a user specified name to be displayed of length less than 20.